Friends University logo

 Key Highlights

-• Home to the historic Davis Administration Building, completed in 1887 and listed on the National Register of Historic Places.
+• The historic Davis Administration Building is listed on the National Register of Historic Places.

-• The Davis Administration Building was once the largest single educational building west of the Mississippi River.
+• Its main building originally housed Garfield University, once the largest educational building west of the Mississippi River.

 Timeline